ivanlasic23/Project1/README.md

 ---
 ### Footer

-<li>The footer section includes links to the relevant social media sites for Love Running.
+<li>The footer section includes links to the relevant social media sites for Stretch Yoga.
 The links will open to a new tab to allow easy navigation for the user.</li>

-<li>The footer is identical on all four different pages of BYS site.
+<li>The footer is identical on all four different pages of the site.
 The links will open to a new tab to allow easy navigation for the user.
 The footer is valuable to the user as it encourages them to keep connected via social media.</li>

 ![about page snippet](assets/images/FooterFooter.png)